Skip to main page content (AccessKey S)

 It takes a little effort to get to Caerlaverock Castle.
 It lies just off the B725 some seven miles south of Dumfries, close to where the River Nith flows into the Solway Firth.
 But this is a trip well worth making: Caerlaverock is one of the most attractive and interesting castles in Scotland.

-You should start your tour with a walk around the outside of the moat.
-The south east tower and most of the south curtain wall were destroyed in 1640.
+You should start your tour with a walk around the bank that runs along the outside of the inner moat.
+A second, outer, moat has been drained, but is still very obvious around much of the castle.
+The south-east tower and most of the south curtain wall were destroyed in 1640.
 This produces the effect of a life-size cutaway of the castle with most of the interior visible from the far side of the moat.
 Tackling it this way means that when you do enter the castle itself, you already have an excellent idea of its layout.

 Also adding to the interest of a visit to Caerlaverock Castle are a number of extra attractions.
-One castle not enough for you?
-Here you find the foundations of another, earlier, castle visible at the end of a nature trail through the woods to the south.
-You will also find reconstructions of medieval siege engines as well as a castle-themed children's playpark.
+Is one castle not enough for you?
+You can also find the foundations of another, earlier, castle visible at the end of a nature trail through the woods to the south.
 And in the visitor centre are a well stocked shop, a café and an exhibition about the castle.
 Plus enthusiastic and knowledgable custodians keen to help you make the most of your visit.
+(Continues below image...)

-The story of Caerlaverock begins with the granting of lands in the area to Sir John De Maccuswell in 1220.
-He set to work building a castle 200 metres south of the one you see today.
-Maybe this was simply too close to the Solway Firth to keep its occupants dry and comfortable, because by 1270 Sir John's nephew had started building the replacement castle that forms the core of what still stands.
+The story of Caerlaverock Castle begins with the granting of lands in the area to Sir John De Maccuswell (or Maxwell), Chamberlain of Scotland, in 1220.
+He set to work building a stone walled castle 200 metres south of the one you see today.
+It is still possible to see grassy mounds which define the layout of what he built.
+Maybe "Old Caerlaverock Castle" was simply too close to the Solway Firth to keep its occupants dry and comfortable, or perhaps the clay on which it was built, even with wooden piling for support, was unable to bear the weight of the structure.

-The second castle was largely complete by 1300 when Edward I of England invaded Galloway and successfully besieged Caerlaverock with 87 knights and 3000 men.
-The siege was supported by a collection of siege engines transported to the site from all over southern Scotland and northern England.
+In 1299 the garrison of Caerlaverock Castle attacked the English-held Lochmaben Castle.
+Retribution arrived the following year when Edward I of England invaded Galloway and successfully besieged Caerlaverock with 87 knights and 3000 men.
+The siege was supported by a collection of siege engines transported from all over southern Scotland and northern England.

-The English kept the castle until 1312, though questions about the Maxwells' loyalty to the Scottish crown led to Caerlaverock being besieged by Scottish forces in 1356.
+The English kept the castle until 1312.
+They then returned it to Sir Eustace Maxwell, Sir Herbert's grandson, who at the time was a supporter of King John Balliol.
+Sir Eustace later switched his support to Robert the Bruce, which led to an unsuccessful English siege of Caerlaverock Castle.
+The Maxwells then slighted the castle to prevent it being used by English forces.
+It had been repaired by 1337, and following a further switch of sides by Sir Eustace Maxwell, was besieged and captured by Scots in 1356.
 Most of the remains of the castle on view today date back to the rebuilding that took place through the remainder of the 1300s and most of the 1400s.
 The west and (largely destroyed) south ranges date back to this time, as does the formidable gatehouse.

 The castle saw more action in the 1500s, being captured by the English in 1544 and again attacked by them in 1570.
 However the union of the crowns in 1603 finally offered the promise of peace between England and Scotland after 400 years of sporadic warfare.
 In 1634 Robert Maxwell, the First Earl of Nithsdale, converted the castle into something more befitting the family's standing and the more peaceful times.
 He built the magnificent Nithsdale Lodging, the east range whose ornamental stonework still dominates the interior of the castle.